Joshua Simmonds

 Joshua Simmonds (born 4 October 1995) is a field hockey player from Australia.

 Personal life

 Joshua Simmonds was born and raised in Ringwood, Victoria.

 He is a member of the Victorian Institute of Sport, and has referenced Floyd Mayweather as his sporting hero.

 Career

 Club level

-At club level, Joshua Simmonds plays hockey for Doncaster Hockey Club in the Victorian Premier League.
+At club level, Joshua Simmonds plays hockey for KBH Brumbies in the Victorian Premier League.
 He has also played for YMCA Coastal City Hockey Club in the Western Australia Premier Competition.

 State level

 Throughout his youth, Joshua Simmonds represented his home state, Victoria, in all domestic competitions.

 In 2014, Simmonds was recruited by the NT Stingers in the Australian Hockey League as an import player.
 Following his AHL debut for the Northern Territory, Simmonds returned to play for the VIC Vikings from 2015 onwards.
 This included winning the championship at the 2016 edition.

 Following the overhaul of the AHL in 2018, Simmonds was selected to represent HC Melbourne in Hockey Australia's new domestic league, Hockey One, in 2019.